LinuxSharedTopic Design

 - no mutex on the hot path

-- publish and consume side should advance state mostly with atomics
+- the publish and consume sides advance state mostly with atomics

-- only the waiting path should sleep with futex
+- only the waiting path sleeps with futex

-So the target is not "absolutely no waiting".
-It is "take mutex out of the publish/consume hot path and compress real waiting into futex sleep".
+The goal is not to eliminate waiting entirely, but to keep mutex off the publish/consume hot path and compress real waiting into futex sleep.

 4. Why slot reclaim is refcount-based instead of overwrite